styled-components/styled-components/CONTRIBUTING.md

 4. Create a branch with a meaningful name for the issue: `git checkout -b fix-something`

-5. Run `bun install` to capture any dependency updates
+5. Run `yarn install` to capture any dependency updates

 6. Make desired changes...